patanfazu/Internship_for-reactjs/README.md

 # Internship_for_reactjs
-My internship for react js in APSSDC from SRM AP.
+My internship of react js in APSSDC from SRM AP.